torvalds/linux/Documentation/scsi/FlashPoint.rst

 			       14 June 1996

-  Ever since its introduction last October, the BusLogic FlashPoint LT has been problematic for members of the Linux community, in that no Linux drivers have been available for this new Ultra SCSI product.
-Despite its officially being positioned as a desktop workstation product, and not being particularly well suited for a high performance multitasking operating system like Linux, the FlashPoint LT has been touted by computer system vendors as the latest thing, and has been sold even on many of their high end systems, to the exclusion of the older MultiMaster products.
-This has caused grief for many people who inadvertently purchased a system expecting that all BusLogic SCSI Host Adapters were supported by Linux, only to discover that the FlashPoint was not supported and would not be for quite some time, if ever.
+  Ever since its introduction last October, the BusLogic FlashPoint LT has been problematic for members of the GNU/Linux community, in that no GNU/Linux drivers have been available for this new Ultra SCSI product.
+Despite its officially being positioned as a desktop workstation product, and not being particularly well suited for a high performance multitasking operating system like GNU/Linux, the FlashPoint LT has been touted by computer system vendors as the latest thing, and has been sold even on many of their high end systems, to the exclusion of the older MultiMaster products.
+This has caused grief for many people who inadvertently purchased a system expecting that all BusLogic SCSI Host Adapters were supported by GNU/Linux, only to discover that the FlashPoint was not supported and would not be for quite some time, if ever.

-  After this problem was identified, BusLogic contacted its major OEM customers to make sure the BT-946C/956C MultiMaster cards would still be made available, and that Linux users who mistakenly ordered systems with the FlashPoint would be able to upgrade to the BT-946C.
-While this helped many purchasers of new systems, it was only a partial solution to the overall problem of FlashPoint support for Linux users.
-It did nothing to assist the people who initially purchased a FlashPoint for a supported operating system and then later decided to run Linux, or those who had ended up with a FlashPoint LT, believing it was supported, and were unable to return it.
+  After this problem was identified, BusLogic contacted its major OEM customers to make sure the BT-946C/956C MultiMaster cards would still be made available, and that GNU/Linux users who mistakenly ordered systems with the FlashPoint would be able to upgrade to the BT-946C.
+While this helped many purchasers of new systems, it was only a partial solution to the overall problem of FlashPoint support for GNU/Linux users.
+It did nothing to assist the people who initially purchased a FlashPoint for a supported operating system and then later decided to run GNU/Linux, or those who had ended up with a FlashPoint LT, believing it was supported, and were unable to return it.

-  In the middle of December, I asked to meet with BusLogic's senior management to discuss the issues related to Linux and free software support for the FlashPoint.
-Rumors of varying accuracy had been circulating publicly about BusLogic's attitude toward the Linux community, and I felt it was best that these issues be addressed directly.
+  In the middle of December, I asked to meet with BusLogic's senior management to discuss the issues related to GNU/Linux and free software support for the FlashPoint.
+Rumors of varying accuracy had been circulating publicly about BusLogic's attitude toward the GNU/Linux community, and I felt it was best that these issues be addressed directly.
 I sent an email message after 11pm one evening, and the meeting took place the next afternoon.
 Unfortunately, corporate wheels sometimes grind slowly,